Natural Language Processing with NoSQL and JavaScript

 Classify

 Time to test our algorithm.
-In this step we will create a new sentence and see if our algorithm can determine if it's a positive or a negative one.
+We’ll create a new sentence and see if our algorithm can tell whether it’s positive or negative.

-What's important to remember is that we need to do the same processing for our new, incoming review that we did with the previous reviews.
-We need to tokenize it, stem it, merge the unique terms and feature scale it.
+Remember: we need to process the new incoming review the same way we processed the previous ones.
+Tokenise it, stem it, merge the unique terms, and feature scale it.

-So if the incoming sentence is "There's a lot to hate about this film" the result should be [ there, lot, hate, about, film ] (don't forget we also have stop-words).
+If the incoming sentence is “There’s a lot to hate about this film”, the result should be [ there, lot, hate, about, film ] (after removing stop words).

-And now we need to feature scale it - go through our unique term list of [ love, film, completely, hate ] and add 0s and 1s:
+Now we feature scale it.
+Walk through our unique term list of [ love, film, completely, hate ] and assign 0s and 1s:

 [ there, lot, hate, about, film ] -> [0, 1, 0, 1]